Join Our Email List!

 Our priority should be protecting our citizens and our borders.
 The wars in Iraq and Afghanistan have distracted the Federal government from its constitutional duty to protect American citizens, in America, above all else.
 Arizona is overwhelmed by violent drug cartels and border related crime in California continues to escalate as a direct result of the unsecured borders.

 Furthermore congressional attacks on the 2nd amendment must be stopped.
 The 2nd amendment is a strong deterrent against invasions by foreign nations and many have speculated that it is the reason why Japan hesitated to attack the continental United States during World War 2.
+Admiral Isoroku Yamamoto, the Japanese Naval Marshal General and the commander-in-chief of the Combined Fleet during World War II, famously warned Japan that "You cannot invade the mainland United States.
+There would be a rifle behind every blade of grass."

 ^Back to the Top^